Faculty Development Summer Fellowship Program Guidelines

 While no specific application form is required, each applicant must submit a completed cover page and a narrative proposal that is not to exceed five (5) typewritten (no smaller than 15 characters per inch), double-spaced pages, which clearly outlines his or her intended activity and a statement which describes the significance of the work to the individual, the discipline, and the University.
 If these guidelines are not met at the college level, the application will not be considered for funding.
 THE PROPOSAL SHOULD BE WRITTEN IN LANGUAGE THAT MAY BE UNDERSTOOD BY A READER FROM OUTSIDE THE DISCIPLINE.
 A joint proposal may be submitted, but in such a case no more than two faculty members may receive support from the Faculty Summer Development Fund.
 A faculty member may not submit more than one proposal, whether individual or joint, nor receive simultaneous funding for the same project from a Faculty Research Grant.

-If your research involves the use of infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
-Please contact Dr. Estelle Levetin at 918-631-2764 to determine if IBC approval is necessary prior to submitting the proposal.
+If your research involves the use of infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA, synthetic nucleic acid molecules or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
+Please contact Dr. Estelle Levetin (x2764) to determine if IBC approval is necessary prior to submitting the proposal.

 EACH PROPOSAL SHOULD CONTAIN ALL OF THE FOLLOWING AND IN THIS ORDER :